githubtraining/reviewing-a-pull-request/responses/02_review-101.md

 # Commenting on Pull Requests

 As a member of the engineering team, you will get and give pull request reviews before merging changes into production.
-This is important because it ensures the best quality code makes it to production and maintains the momentum of changes to our products.
+This is important because it ensures quality code and maintains momentum of changes to our products.

 As you can see, I've opened this pull request and requested a review from you.
 Pull requests, unlike issues where project contributors _discuss_ a bug or new feature, are places to _share_ the changes being made to the repository.
-I haven't done much yet, but would you mind taking a quick look and adding a line comment to the file?

-Comments are used early in the review process when an explicit approval or request for changes is not yet warranted.
-They enable you to inquire about the proposed change, make suggestions to the author, and generally help your team make awesome things.
+**Comments** are used early in the review process when an explicit approval or request for changes is not yet warranted.
+They enable you to inquire about the proposed change, make suggestions, and help your team create awesome features.

-Not only can you ask questions or make suggestions to the proposed change via your sweet vocabulary, you can suggest changes directly to the code using the [```suggestion ``` feature](https://team.githubapp.com/posts/31384).
+Not only can you ask questions or make suggestions to the proposed change, you can suggest changes directly to the code using the [```suggestion ``` feature](https://team.githubapp.com/posts/31384).

-<details><summary>Responsibilities of a reviewer</summary>
+### Responsibilities of a reviewer

 As a pull request reviewer, your role is to help the pull request author by making sure: